Manage Warnings

 Specification Warnings also require different needs, and that is why your Warning Management view will change slightly because of it.

-• Daily Specification Fulfillment Chart: Firstly, the chart provided in your Warning Management View won’t focus on the event’s traffic evolution, but on the the daily rates of specification matches vs. mismatches.
+• Daily Specification Fulfillment Chart: Here, the chart provided in your Warning Management View won’t focus on the event’s traffic evolution, but on the the daily rates of specification matches vs. mismatches.
 That is, on the way your events have fulfilled their specifications or not on a daily basis.

-• Similarly, you’ll also be able to include any pertinent details in the description box to monitor the advancement of the warning to ensure all team members are aligned about its progress, and you’ll be provided with the More Info section to get more context about the warning and download a sample payload with a real data example of what is sent to your providers when your events are triggered.
+• Similarly, you’ll also be able to include any pertinent details in the description box to monitor the advancement of the warning to ensure all team members are aligned about its progress.

 • Finally, for problems related to specification warnings, the Warning Management view will get you access to our Debug Warning View to find out the root cause of your warnings and quickly wave them off.